-We won’t know for sure how long a print lasts until it actually starts to fade, but accelerated aging testing (blasting it with bright light to make it fade faster) can make crude estimates of the display lifetime of a print.
+We won’t know for sure how long a print lasts until it actually starts to fade, but accelerated aging testing (blasting it with a bright light to make it fade faster) can make crude estimates of the display life of a print.
 Take these test results with a grain of salt, but they do give some indication of the longevity of a print made by a given process.

 I’ll start with color processes.
 In the middle of the pack these days, in terms of display lifetime, are prints made in the old traditional fashion, with enlargers projecting a film image onto photosensitive paper, which is then processed in a series of chemical baths.
-Many digital photo printers use this same method, but substitute laser arrays or L.E.D. technology for the enlarger light source and projects an image on to the photosensitive material (more on this later).
+Many digital photo printers use this same method, but substitute laser arrays or L.E.D. technology for the enlarger light source to project an image on to the photosensitive material (more on this later).

-The digital variant of this classic process is to have an image exposed directly onto a photosensitive paper using three colored lasers, LED’s or a CRT screen as the light source.
+The digital variant of this classic process is to have the image exposed directly onto a photosensitive paper using three colored lasers, LEDs, or a CRT as the light source.
 The lifespan of these prints is exactly the same as the lifespan of the paper they’re printed on, but the quality of the image is likely to be better due to the exquisite control allowed by digital processing.
-(Lightjet and Chromira are popular large format machines of this type.
+Lightjet and Chromira are popular large format machines of this type.

-Digital output using inkjet printers is all the rage these days, but beware: still some of these prints are very short-lived.
-I had one posted in an east facing window to catch a few hours of direct sun in the morning.
+Digital output using inkjet printers is all the rage these days, but beware: still, some of these prints can be very short-lived.
+I had one posted in an east-facing window to catch a few hours of direct sun in the morning.
 After six months, it was significantly faded.
-The problem is that many consumer inkjet inks are dye based, and these fade rapidly in bright light.
+The problem is that many consumer inkjet inks are dye-based, and these fade rapidly in bright light.

 If the print is made on a color photocopier, I wouldn’t even touch it.
 These prints can often have a lifespan of a few months before noticeable fading occurs.

 Note that I have been talking of display lifetimes, i.e. lifespan when exposed to light.
 If your photo is up on the wall, this is the only lifespan to consider.
 But prints fade and discolor even in the dark.
 The processes that cause the dark color shifts are different from those that cause light fading, so the light and dark fading times are not directly related to each other.

 Black and white prints tend to last much longer than color prints.
 A properly processed traditional black and white print can last for centuries.
 Note that this assumes it is a properly processed print.
-(For those who don’t know what these terms mean, this includes printing on fiber based paper, using two fixing baths, using hypo-clear, selenium toning, and extremely long wash times.)
+(For those who don’t know what these terms mean, this includes printing on fiber-based paper, using two fixing baths, a hypo-clearing bath, selenium toning, and extremely long wash times.)

 Fuji Crystal Archive is the best traditional color paper available today for images printed from negatives or digital files.
 Specialty processes can be very expensive, but give exquisite images with long lifetimes.
 Traditional black and white prints should receive proper processing.

 How Was the Print Matted?

 The matting is the thick board with a big rectangular hole in the middle that holds the photograph.
-It makes handling of the photo safer, since you’re only touching the mat.
+It makes the handling of the photo safer since you’re only touching the mat.
 It sets off the photo in the middle of a blank field, separating it from busy surroundings for a more pleasing display.

 Mats come in a variety of qualities.
-The cheapest is poster board, simply glorified cardboard used for short term displays.
-This stuff is cheap, but it is laced with the natural acid of the wood pulp it is made from.
+The cheapest is poster board, simply glorified cardboard used for short-term displays.
+This stuff is cheap, but it is laced with the natural acid of the wood pulp that it is made from.
 This acid will eat away at the photo wherever it touches.
 If the photo is matted this way it won’t last nearly as long as it would in an acid-free mat.

 Good mat boards come in two kinds.
 One is a wood-based board, but with the acid (and wood lignin, also an evil agent) removed.
 Even better is a board made of cotton (“rag board”).
-Be careful, as some matboards are declared acid free when the lignin hasn’t been fully removed, and it will turn acidic in time.
+Be careful, as some matboards are declared acid-free when the lignin hasn’t been fully removed, and it will turn acidic in time.
 So look for “acid-free” in the mat board, but the two boards I’ve just described go beyond simply acid-free.

 If the print is framed, it should be framed with a mat.
 If the photo is just popped into a frame, it will eventually stick to the glass and be ruined in time.
 If you MUST frame without a mat, make sure to use Acrylic glazing (like Plexiglass) instead of glass.